Nutrition and Feeding Systems for Market Lamb Finishing

 In this diet, small grains and corn comprise 70%-90% of the total grain, while pelleted supplements comprise 30%-10% of the total grain diet.

 - all vitamins, minerals and additives are properly included

 - according to research, intake may be lower on pellets

 - sorting of ingredients may occur

-- because this diet includes purchased materials, feed costs may
+- because this diet includes purchased materials, feed costs may be higher

-rumination and extends the amount of starch that is available for digestion over a longer period.
+In most cases, coarser grains are better because this promotes rumination and extends the amount of starch that is available for digestion over a longer period.
 This helps prevent acidosis.

 - For lambs less than 9 kg (20 lb) liveweight, process all grains.

 - For lambs less than 22-27 kg (50-60 lb), corn should be processed.